abhaynayar/obsidian/notes/web.md

 - [Portswigger - Blind SQL injection](https://portswigger.net/web-security/sql-injection/blind)
 - For time-based, first figure out the max time a request can take.
+- For faster blind-sqli execution, first check what characters `*i*` does the target string contain from `string.printable` and append it to a filtered list.
+Then from that filtered list of characters, check the real order of the target string `i*`.
 - Remember to start `substring(str,pos,len)` from `1` not `0`.
+- Use `LIKE BINARY` for case-senstivie blind sqli matching.
 - For postgres time-based, `||pg_sleep(10)`
 - For postgres time-based conditions `'; SELECT CASE WHEN (condition) THEN pg_sleep(10) ELSE pg_sleep(0) END--`